The Salus Forum

 The Professional Culture

-Health Care, Psychology and Coaching?
+Health Care, Leadership and Coaching

-The health-based coach can assist their client to bridge the gap between and integrate several different disciplines: psychology, biology, environmental studies, neurobiology and spirituality.
+Can mid-21st Century health care benefit from a dose of psychology and behavioral medicine?
+Is there a place for health-based coaching in contemporary health care institution?
+We proposed that the health-based coach can assist their client to bridge the gap between and integrate several different disciplines: psychology, biology, environmental studies, neurobiology and spirituality.
 Together, these interwoven disciplines provide what might best be called a biopsychosocial perspective on health.

 Health-Based Coaching and a Biopsychosocial Perspective